shreyas-muralidhara/Mattarmost-Issue-Bot/DEPLOY.md

 The functionality document for this UseCase has a detailed explaination for the backend logic implemented.

 # Exploratory Testing and Code Inspection
+The implementation of all use-cases in IssueBot can be inspected in

+1.	index.js
+index.js is the core module of the IssueBot.
+It helps facilitate communication among the other components of the bot.
+It imports other use case modules.

+2.	github.js
+github.js is used for making git API calls.

+3.	case1.js
+It contains the logic for Use Case 1

+4.	case2.js
+It contains the logic for Use Case 2

+5.	case3.js
+It contains the logic for Use Case 3

 # Bonus: Continuous Integration (CI) Server